Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Introduction

 The energy momentum tensor for massless particles is trace-free.
 As a consequence of that, the 4-Ricci tensor is proportional to the energy-momentum tensor.
 From the aforementioned null structure in the momentum components, after decomposition on a standard null frame, we obtain a system of wave equations where certain matter source terms enjoy improved decay in comparison with a generic energy-momentum tensor term.
 This structure is another characteristic feature of the massless system.
 To our knowledge, in the massive case, matter source terms are usually taken of the generic type and an underlying hierarchy was never exploited.

 To derive suitable energy estimates for the frame components of the metric, we consider additional energy norms for the metric components.
 The resulting estimates are better than the generic ones due to the fast decaying matter source terms and improved null properties satisfied by the semi-linear terms of the Einstein equations.
 It is those energy norms that in turn can be used to estimate the good frame components of the metric perturbation when the source terms in the Vlasov equation are analysed at top order.
-Moreover, compared to the proof of Lindblad-Rodnianski \cite{LR10}, this allows us to avoid the use of Hörmander's $L^1-L^{\infty}$ estimate.
+Moreover, compared to the proof of Lindblad-Rodnianski \cite{LR10}, thanks to these norms, we do not need Hörmander's $L^1-L^{\infty}$-estimate.